 Inject a CUSTOM option into another select operation by writing into the engine variable INJECT_SELECT_OPTIONS.
 Used so an archetype or feat can extend a class’ choice list without rewriting the class.

-The value is a stringified InjectedSelectOption, shaped as { opId, option } where opId is the target select operation’s id and option is the new CUSTOM option to add.
+value is a stringified InjectedSelectOption, shaped as { opId, option } where opId is the target select operation’s id and option is the new CUSTOM option to add.

 sendNotification